 One in six men living in the U.S. today will develop prostate cancer.
 It is the second leading cause of cancer-related death in men 50 years and older.
 Yet when caught early, prostate cancer is nearly 100 percent curable.

-Boulder Community Hospital has the most advanced diagnostic and treatment technologies available for prostate cancer.
+Boulder Community Health has the most advanced diagnostic and treatment technologies available for prostate cancer.
 Our inpatient care unit provides the highest quality care for acutely ill cancer patients and their families.
 We also offer a comprehensive range of cutting-edge outpatient treatment services.

 Prostate cancer typically does not produce symptoms in its early stages, so early detection requires men to take advantage of available screening tests.

 Two tests are commonly used to initially screen for prostate cancer.
 One is a digital rectal exam (DRE), in which a doctor feels the prostate through the rectum to look for hard or lumpy areas known as nodules.
 The other is a blood test used to detect a substance made by the prostate called "prostate-specific antigen" (PSA).
 A small amount of PSA always circulates in the blood, but high PSA levels, or levels that rise over time, could indicate prostate inflammation, enlargement or cancer.
 When used together, the DRE and PSA tests can detect abnormalities that suggest prostate cancer.